jianliu10/jianliu.github.io/_posts/2018-09-01-technical-note-2018.md

 - b-tree index (on columns with high cardinality), used in frequent DML(upsert/delete) operations.
 - bitmap index (on columns with low cadinality), used in write-once read-many application, such as overnight batch load in DW. expensive to update bitmap index.

+types of dimensional data, types of fact data/table?

+execution plan, analyze execute time.  what is hash join?

+difference of Oracle 11g and 12c?
+what is Oracle exedata?

 ## microservice, design patterns, RESTful API design